-The OPA640's Harmonic Distortion characteristics vs frequency and power output are shown in the Typical Performance Curves.
-Distortion can be further improved by increasing the load resistance.
-Refer to Figure 6.
+The OPA646's harmonic distortion characteristics into a $100\Omega$ load are shown vs frequency and power output in the Typical Performance Curves.
+Distortion can be significantly improved by increasing the load resistance as illustrated in Figure 6.
 Remember to include the contribution of the feedback resistance when calculating the effective load resistance seen by the amplifier.

 FIGURE 6.
-5MHz Harmonic Distortion vs Load Resistance.
+5MHz Harmonic Distortion vs Load Resistance with $R{\scriptscriptstyle E}$ = 402 $\Omega$ .